 Look for high quality audio recording equipment which has a great microphone, plus the software you need for live remote captioning.
 You’ll also need access to VOIP technology like Skype and a Java capable internet browser to play the captions.
 Most universities and conferencing venues, including large hotels would already have high quality audio recording equipment.
 If you are supporting your group to get the right equipment from scratch, consider products like the Acoustic Magic Voice Tracker I which is a microphone which has an extremely long range for picking up speakers and comments up to 10+ metres, access to Skype which allows the caption writer to hear the recording, and then live remote captioning software like Speche, which allows the caption writer to send the written transcript back to your laptop or hand held device.

 And of course, one of the best things you can do is contact your preferred transcription service to ask their advice.
 Pacific Transcription is always available to help clients with advice and recommendations for high quality products which suit your needs.
-For more information on live remote captioning or anything else to do with transcription and dictation solutions, contact Pacific Transcription.
+For more information on live remote captioning or if you have more questions regarding what does live caption mean, closed captioning services or anything else to do with transcription and dictation solutions, contact Pacific Transcription today.